SERPANT/PowerPlantSystemAPI/ReadMe.md

 - Clone .env.example and create a new file called .env
 - Add the missing credential and info in the .env file
 - Run the project with 'npm start' command

+## Database setup

+Requires mondo db.
+And setting up the database name same as that in the env file